kirchoffpt/juicebox/README.md

 ### Current Issues/Limitations
  - When heroku dyno does its daily reset it doesn't gracefully close all signalR connections leaving users in database that aren't actually connected.
 This will be fixed.
- - For the purposes of the demo and to keep this project free of cost, uploaded files are not currently uploaded to a database but rather the server's local file path.
+ - For the purposes of the demo and to keep this project free of cost, uploaded files are not currently uploaded to a database but rather the heroku server's file path.
 They get wiped when the dyno resets.
-This also means there is quite a hard limit on how many songs can be uploaded.

 ### Build
 Build should be pretty straight forward with vscode or visual studio but the DATABASE_URL environment variable will need to be set (most easily done in generated launch.json) with a postgresql URI.

+###### Was worked on with github.com/justentn for the first couple days.